-Peak Hold (when activated) will momentarily display the highest boost pressure recorded during a boost run.
+Peak Hold (when turned on) will momentarily display the highest boost pressure recorded during a boost run.

-Whenever the boost pressure rises above the idle calibration value (default is 2psi, see page 16 for more info), Peak Hold begins recording and will store the highest boost pressure value during that particular "boost event".
-When the pressure drops (i.e. during deceleration or idle), the peak boost will be displayed on the screen for 3 seconds.
-Each time the boost pressure rises above the idle calibration value, Peak Hold is cleared and starts recording again.
+Whenever the manifold starts to see positive boost pressure, Peak Hold will start recording and will store the highest boost pressure value.
+When the manifold drops back into vacuum, the peak boost will be displayed on the screen for 3 seconds.
+Each time the manifold goes into boost, Peak Hold is cleared and starts recording again.